Monmouthshire County Council: History

 The current Monmouthshire County Council is the second body of that name.
 The first Monmouthshire County Council was created in 1889 under the Local Government Act 1888, taking over the local government functions of the quarter sessions.
 That council was based in Newport, initially meeting at the town hall and later building itself headquarters at Shire Hall in 1902.
-From 1891 Newport was a county borough and therefore outside the dominion of the county council, although the council continued to be based there.
+In 1891, Newport was made a county borough, removing it from the administrative area of the county council, although the council continued to be based there.

 The first Monmouthshire County Council was abolished in 1974 under the Local Government Act 1972, when the area was absorbed into the new county of Gwent.
 Gwent County Council moved its headquarters to a new County Hall at Croesyceiliog on the outskirts of Cwmbran, which was already under construction at the time of the 1974 reforms.

 The current Monmouthshire County Council was created in 1996 under the Local Government (Wales) Act 1994, which abolished Gwent County Council and the area's five district councils, creating new unitary authorities.
 The new authorities in Gwent were based on the previous districts, with the new Monmouthshire authority covering the pre-1996 Monmouth Borough plus the community of Llanelly from Blaenau Gwent district.

 Political control

+The council has been under no overall control since the 2022 election.
+Following that election a Labour minority administration formed to run the council.
+The Green Independent Group subsequently joined Labour to run the council as a coalition in May 2023.

 The first election to the new council was held in 1995, initially operating as a shadow authority before coming into its powers on 1 April 1996.
-Political control of the council since 1996 has been held by the following parties:
+Political control of the council since 1996 has been as follows: